-This allows for a lot of rapid research by dedicated 3D printing companies during the process of making even an individual product, and they have accomplished a vast amount already.
-Now that these big, sweeping changes are occurring, though, where does 3D printing fit in with a less specialised, less 3D-printing-focussed research and development process?
+This allows for a lot of rapid research by dedicated 3D printing companies during the process of making individual products.
+They have accomplished a vast amount already.
+But where does 3D printing fit in with a less specialised, less 3D-printing focused research and development process?

-The ability to make and interact with 3D models quickly and easily in the real world affords 3D printing a special place in any existing manufacturing process as a research and prototyping tool, but equally it has an important role in research and development alongside new and developing technologies.
+The ability to make and interact with 3D models quickly and easily in the real world affords 3D printing a special place in any existing manufacturing process.
+This is as a research and prototyping tool.
+But equally it has an important role in research and development alongside new and developing technologies.

-The idealised ‘futuristic’ prototyping workflow might look something like:
+The idealised ‘futuristic’ prototyping workflow might look something like this:

-- Create a 3D model of the final product using traditional Computer Aided Design
+- Create a 3D model of the final product using traditional computer aided design (CAD).

-- Create rough prototypes of smaller working parts of the complete final product, and of modular modifications – giving a rough picture of how the final product might be put together, and what challenges a chosen route might present
+- Create rough prototypes of smaller working parts of the complete final product, and of modular modifications.
+Gain a rough picture of how the final product might be put together, and what challenges a chosen route might present.

-Of course, in reality stages will occur out-of-order, and tools and concepts from different stages will intrude on each other’s space, and may even be left out completely.
+Of course, in reality, stages will occur out-of-order, and tools and concepts from different stages will overlap or be left out completely.
 However, this gives a rough idea of how 3D printing could fit in with an established manufacturing business’ research and development process.

-If you’re prototyping products in any way, that’s a good indicator that you’re carrying out work that counts as research and development according to HMRC.
+If you’re prototyping products in any way (especially using 3D printing technology), that’s a good indicator that you’re carrying out work that counts as research and development according to HMRC.

-If you’re carrying out work that includes qualifying research and development expenditure, then there’s a very good chance that you can claim R&D tax relief, and cut down on your taxes or even receive a cash payment.
+If you’re carrying out work that includes qualifying research and development expenditure, then you should be claiming R&D tax credits.
+These help you lower your corporation tax liability or even receive a cash payment.

-We can help!
-We maximise the value businesses can receive from their R&D tax relief, and since we’re R&D tax relief specialists we’re extremely good at it.
-Get in touch for a free chat and we’ll see if we’re a good fit.
+We take the time to visit your business and understand your processes to maximise the value you can receive from their R&D tax credits.
+Get in touch for a chat and we’ll see if we’re a good fit with your business.